solcoteh/Full_Tricks/Powershell-Command.md

 Get-Alias # show like alias in linux
-Find-Module -Name "PowerShell*"  # like "apt search" in linux Install-Module -Name "PowerShellGet" # like apt install in linux
+Find-Module -Name "PowerShell*"  # like "apt search" in linux Install-Module -Name "PowerShellGet" # like apt install in linux Write-Output # like echo in linux
+Get-ChildItem # like ls in linux

 Get-Command # show all command
 Get-Location # like 'pwd' in linux